fbpx

 Day 1 - Perth / Pinnacles / Jurien Bay / Kalbarri

 Welcome to Perth!
 Or Boorloo in the language of the local Whadjuk Nyoongar people, who are the Traditional Owners of the land on which Perth is now located.
-This morning, head to the fascinating Nambung National Park to check out the famous Pinnacle Desert – a unique landscape unlike any other in the country.
+Your adventure begins straight away, as you meet your group and head to Nambung National Park to check out the famous Pinnacle Desert – a unique landscape unlike any other in the country.
 After, journey to the massive sand dunes of Jurien Bay, where you’ll have the opportunity to go sandboarding down the slopes and perfect your surfing-on-land technique.
-From here, continue through Geraldton to Kalbarri, where you’ll spend the first night of your 4WD adventure after a group dinner.
+From here, continue to Kalbarri, where you’ll spend the first night of your adventure after a group dinner.

 Day 2 - Kalbarri National Park / Shell Beach / Shark Bay

-Day 3 - Monkey Mia / Shark Bay / Coral Bay
+Day 3 - Shark Bay / Coral Bay

-After breakfast this morning, take the short drive across the Peron Peninsula down to the beach.
-Here, you’ll visit the world-famous Monkey Mia dolphins – sure to become your new friends.
-The dolphins here are used to people and super friendly, so this is a must-do experience for anyone in the area.
-Continue along the highway to Coral Bay – the Jewel of the Northwest – via the fascinating stromatolites at Hamelin Pool.
+After breakfast this morning, take the short drive across the Peron Peninsula down to the beach at Shark Bay.
+After a short walk, continue along the highway to Coral Bay (‘the Jewel of the Northwest’) via the fascinating stromatolites at Hamelin Pool.
 These are the oldest living organisms in the world!
-When you arrive in Coral Bay, sit down for a group dinner and enjoy a night to relax.
+When you arrive in Coral Bay, sit down for a group dinner and enjoy a relaxing night.

-Day 4-5 - Coral Bay / Ningaloo Reef
+Day 4 - Coral Bay / Ningaloo Reef / Exmouth

-Say your sad farewells to Karijini this morning and travel towards the coast and the iron ore town of Port Hedland.
-Take some time for a quick tour of the town and marvel at the incredible size of the iron ore industry.
-After lunch, you’ll continue to the Pilbara region, where you’ll spend the night.
-Enjoy a group dinner together in Sandfire and take the opportunity to do a spot of stargazing in the blanket of night sky, which boasts very little light pollution.
+Say your farewells to Karijini National Park this morning and travel towards the coast and the iron ore town of Port Hedland.
+Take some time for a quick driving tour of the town to see the size of the iron ore industry.
+Keep your eyes peeled for the road trains carting iron ore, some of which can be up to 60 m long.
+After lunch, you’ll continue to your campsite at Eighty Mile Beach.
+Enjoy a group dinner together and take the opportunity to do a spot of stargazing in the blanket of night sky, which boasts very little light pollution.

 Trip Dates